Volumes of moduli spaces of hyperbolic surfaces with cone points: Compactifications

 \section{Compactifications}

-In this section, we study compactifications of the moduli spaces $\Mlength$.
-We discuss conditions on $\mathbf{L}$ which guarantee that a natural compactification of $\Mlength$ is given by the inclusion of reducible nodal hyperbolic surfaces with cusps at nodes.
-The use of nodal complete hyperbolic surfaces to define a compactification of the moduli space was an idea first studied by Bers \cite{BerSpa} and developed further in \cite{HarCha,HKoAna}.
+In this section we study the natural compactification of the moduli space $\modm_{g,n}$ obtained via the metric completion of the K\"ahler metric $\gpl$ for $\mathbf{a}=a(\mathbf{L})$ and any $\mathbf{L}\in \{i[0,2\pi)\}^n$.
+We show that points in the compactification correspond to nodal hyperbolic surfaces with cusps at nodes.
+The role of complete nodal hyperbolic surfaces in the compactification of the moduli space was first studied by Bers \cite{BerSpa} and developed further in \cite{HarCha,HKoAna}.